k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-27-Overthewire-Bandit-Level-0-to-1-Walkthrough.md

   2. It provides our fellow tinkerers with some insight into what they are doing and can be used as pointers if they are blocked.
 We really believe that looking at a solution after trying ourselves for a while is beneficial for learning and unblocking the following levels to learn even more!

 </details>
+-

+We now have the command prompt for user 'bandit0' on the 'bandit' computer.

-Here we can run the 'ls' listing command to see the content of the directory, here only the ‘readme’ file.
+Here we can run the 'ls' listing command to see the content of the user's home directory.
 It is a good practice to use in all further levels to get the lay of the land before starting to solve the level.
 ```bash
 bandit0@bandit:~$ ls
 readme
 ```
+Only the ‘readme’ file is present.

 Finally we use the 'cat' printing command to display the content of the ‘readme’ file and get the password.
 ```bash
 bandit0@bandit:~$ cat readme